SalesforceSFDC/Apex/Apex Cheat Sheet.md

 * In SOQL, you can only alias fields in aggregate queries that use the GROUP BY clause.

+### Best Practices
+#### Building Selective Queries
+Anytime you use one of these indexed fields in your query’s WHERE clause, you’re increasing the chance that your query is considered selective and an index used as opposed to a full table scan.

 ## For Loops
 ```apex
 for(Integer i=0; i<5; i++) {}